pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

         YamlParserException(msg, innerException)
         |> raise
 ```
-NOTE to self: investigate why this works in test project and not in PresqueYaml.

 `FsLexYacc` does not seem ready for nullable.
 Lots of errors there.
 Something to be contributed to probably.